Skip to main content

 Inheritance and genomic counselling

-Approximately 50% of BMD cases occur de novo and 50% are inherited from the boy’s mother.
+About 50% of BMD cases occur de novo and 50% are inherited from the mother.
 It is important to establish whether the mother carries the variant, because if she does, any future male pregnancies have a 50% chance of being affected and any future female pregnancies have a 50% chance of being a carrier.
 In addition, 10% of female carriers with dystrophin variants (DMD or BMD) manifest cardiac symptoms.

 Families should be offered counselling by the local clinical genetics team in advance of future conception.
 Prenatal and/or pre-implantation genetic diagnosis may be considered.
 Non-invasive prenatal diagnosis can now also be performed from approximately eight to nine weeks’ gestation for a number of X-linked conditions, including BMD.
-This will determine the sex of the fetus at an early gestation, and in the case of a male pregnancy, invasive testing may then be offered for the familial pathogenic variation known to cause BMD.
+This will determine the sex of the fetus at an early gestation, and in the case of a male pregnancy, invasive testing may then be offered for the familial pathogenic variant known to cause BMD.

 Management